iherbllc/terraform-provider-paralus/README.md

 To run all acceptance tests, use the make command by doing the following:

 1. Download the config.json from Paralus UI.
 See [CLI](https://www.paralus.io/docs/usage/cli)
-2. Put the json into the same directory as the make file
+2. Put the json into the same directory as the make file.
+Make sure to name it `config.json` or update the name in the makefile
 3. Run the command `make testacc`

 Note: This will run all acceptance tests in the `internal/acctest` directory